abesford/seizzmic-site-0c00b/src/pages/index.md

     image_alt: App preview
     title: We are living through a period of profound change
     content: >-
-      In 2021, more than ever, organisations need to change the way they work to survive and thrive.
+      In 2021, more than ever, organisations need to become more digital to survive and thrive.